inspec/inspec-aws/docs/resources/aws_hosted_zones.md

 # aws_hosted_zones

-Use the `aws_hosted_zones` InSpec audit resource to test the properties of the plural resource of AWS Route53 HostedZone.
+Use the `aws_hosted_zones` InSpec audit resource to test the properties of multiple AWS Route53 hosted zones.

 The AWS::Route53::HostedZone creates a new public or private hosted zone.